vasishth/SMLP2018/index.md

 ## Hotel accommodation

 All the participants should have received the information about the hotels that we have booked.
-If not, please look at (this list)[https://drive.google.com/file/d/1v32RwpDlKjHajOcxpMplNGAvt68PMo71/view?usp=sharing].
+If not, please look at [this list](https://drive.google.com/file/d/1v32RwpDlKjHajOcxpMplNGAvt68PMo71/view?usp=sharing).

 ## Hour-by-hour schedule